-Facet joint ablation is a procedure that is aimed at destroying the nerves that carry pain signals directly to a facet joint.
-This procedure is beneficial for conditions like arthritis which cause localized joint pain in the back and neck.
+Facet joint ablation is a procedure that is aimed at vaporizing the nerves that carry pain signals directly to a facet joint.
+This procedure is beneficial for conditions like spinal osteoarthritis, which causes localized joint pain in the neck and back.

 Medial branch nerves can be surgically eliminated so that facet joint pain is reduced – yet the facet joints themselves will remain fully functional.
-Destroying a medial branch nerve is similar to how a dentist eliminates a nerve during a root canal.
+Destroying a medial branch nerve is similar to how an endodontist eliminates a nerve during a root canal.
 The tooth remains functional, but the pain-carrying nerve does not.

 The vaporization of a medial branch nerve is called facet joint ablation.
-Laser Spine Institute (LSI) performs an endoscopic procedure called facet thermal ablation; during this procedure, we use lasers to gently cauterize an inflamed medial branch nerve.
+Laser Spine Institute performs a minimally invasive procedure called facet thermal ablation; during this procedure, our surgeons use lasers to cauterize an inflamed medial branch nerve.

-Facet thermal ablation at LSI begins with a small incision, and a 5mm tube is inserted into the incision.
-The diseased facet joint is then thoroughly cleaned, making sure that any debris is cleared away.
-Next, a small laser is funneled through the tube and heat from the laser is used to gently desensitize the medial branch nerves that innervate the effected joints.
-Because this is a minimally invasive procedure, there is no trauma or tearing to the surrounding muscles.
-Facet joint ablation can be done on an outpatient basis.
+Facet thermal ablation at Laser Spine Institute begins with a small incision, and a small tube is inserted into the incision.
+The diseased facet joint is then thoroughly cleaned, making sure that any torn cartilage or other anatomical debris is cleared away.
+Next, a small laser is funneled through the tube and heat from the laser is used to desensitize the medial branch nerves that innervate the affected joints.
+Because this is a minimally invasive procedure, there is no trauma to or tearing of the surrounding muscles.
+Facet joint ablation can be performed on an outpatient basis.

 Often, patients forget that the time after facet joint surgery is as important as time spent in surgery.
-With facet thermal ablation, you will be able to return home right after your surgery is completed.
-The doctor will suggest that you become active immediately after the surgery so that you don’t experience any tightness or soreness.
-Patients have reported feeling relief from facet joint pain only minutes after the operation, and many are back to a full schedule of activities days or weeks after their facet joint ablation.
-It will be important for you to stay healthy after your surgery.
-Avoid any weight gains, as this can add unwanted stress to already weakened facet joints.
-With your physician’s permission, you may even want to consider low-impact, cardiovascular activities like swimming and walking to ensure that your muscles stay strong and lithe.
+With facet thermal ablation, a patient is able to return home the same day surgery is completed.
+An operating surgeon may suggest that a patient become active as soon as possible following surgery to avoid experiencing any tightness or soreness.
+It’s important for patients to stay healthy after facet joint ablation surgery and avoid gaining weight, as this can add unwanted stress to already weakened facet joints.
+With a physician’s permission, a patient may even want to consider low-impact, cardiovascular activities like swimming and walking to ensure that muscles stay strong and lithe.

-If you would like more information about facet joint ablation, or would like to speak to the medical team at Laser Spine Institute (LSI) about any other painful condition that is affecting your neck and back, contact us today.
-Our minimally-invasive, endoscopic procedures have helped tens of thousands of people rediscover a life without pain.
+If you would like more information about facet joint ablation, or would like to speak to the medical team at Laser Spine Institute about any other painful degenerative condition that is affecting your neck or back, contact us today.
+Our minimally invasive procedures have helped tens of thousands of people find relief from neck and back pain.
 We’ll be happy to review your MRI or CT scan, completely free of charge.